k-urtica/release-viewer/README.md

    - Repository format: `microsoft/vscode`, `facebook/react`, `nuxt/nuxt`
    - Full URL: `https://github.com/microsoft/vscode`

-2. **Browse Releases**: The release list appears automatically, showing all available releases
+2. **Browse Releases**: The release list appears automatically, showing all available releases with infinite scroll for large repositories

 3. **View Details**: Click on any release to see the full release notes and details